Illustration of a car, headphones, and a game controller.

 Supporting your child’s interest in gaming does not mean saying yes to every game.
 It means helping them find options that are fun, creative, and age-appropriate.
 If you’re navigating gaming safety in your home, you may find this guide on parental controls for video games especially helpful.

 What about your family?
 Has your child asked about GTA or similar games?
 What questions do you have about safe gaming?
+Let us know in the comments!

 Let Us Come to You